pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

     enable: true
     auto: true
     route: swagger
-    name: Friends Service
+    name: Friends Controller
     description: Commandable REST API - Automatic
 ```

-##### Service for document 3
+##### Controller for document 3

-Similar to the previous one, this service builds the Swagger UI from the YAML file defined in the configuration file.
+Similar to the previous one, this controller builds the Swagger UI from the YAML file defined in the configuration file.

 {{< tabsection >}}
   {{< include "./__code6_node.md" >}}